taq/delayedmail/README.markdown

 The only different parameter there is the `path` parameter.
 This is where the mail files will be stored.

+**VERY IMPORTANT**

+If you use two-phase authentication on a Gmail account, **sending emails with this library will not work**.
+You need a less secure account to make it works.

 ## Storing messages to send later

 The data store used are just regular plain text files.
 They are stored on the